ealvizouri/react-devices-client/README.md

 npm start
 ```

-NOTE: the server runst at PORT 3000
+`NOTE: the server runs at PORT 3000`

 Then open another terminal window/tab.
 From the root's directory folder
 ```